cockroachdb/docs/v19.2/explain.md

 - Avoid scanning an entire table, which is the slowest way to access data.
 You can avoid this by [creating indexes](indexes.html) that contain at least one of the columns that the query is filtering in its `WHERE` clause.

-- <span class="version-tag">New in v19.2:</span> By default, `vectorize=auto`, meaning the column-oriented vectorized SQL execution engine is enabled for all streaming operations.
+- <span class="version-tag">New in v19.2:</span> By default, the [vectorized execution](vectorized-execution.html) engine is enabled for all [supported operations](vectorized-execution.html#non-streaming-operations) and [data types](vectorized-execution.html#supported-data-types).
 If you are querying a table with a small number of rows, it might be more efficient to use row-oriented execution.
 The `vectorize_row_count_threshold` [cluster setting](cluster-settings.html) specifies the minimum number of rows required to use the vectorized engine to execute a query plan.

 You can find out if your queries are performing entire table scans by using `EXPLAIN` to see which: